sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 Interestingly, in the study of animal behavior in biology, the concept of tipping points is well-explored.
 These tipping points bear a striking resemblance to the bifurcation points observed in our social systems.

 Layoffs in most cases are [not economically justified](https://www.careerusa.org/jobs/179-resources/168-career-files/158-16-must-read-articles/372-lay-off-the-layoffs.html), [negatively affects laid off employees health](https://pubmed.ncbi.nlm.nih.gov/11199253/) (sometimes even [provoke suicide](https://journals.sagepub.com/doi/full/10.1177/0004867414521502)), [negatively affects managers health](https://onlinelibrary.wiley.com/doi/10.1002/hrm.20102), [significantly decrease performance of remaining employees](https://www.econstor.eu/bitstream/10419/174038/1/dp11128.pdf).
 Layoffs are generally perceived as unjust and erode trust in the employer.

-Such actions exploit the vulnerability of the employee, instilling fear among those who remain.
+The result — the team is likely to deteriorate to a mere group.

+The reason for deterioration is simple: as teams are characterised by interdependence and trust, each team member expects others to cooperate and collaborate, and to protect when needed.

+As soon as one or a few members of the team are fired for a seemingly trivial reason (which could have been avoided), the collaboration mechanism shutters, and the trust that the team members gained towards each others is gone: a team member can't rely on others to be present even!

+Layoffs kills two of three main characteristics of a team: interdependence and trust.

+Trust is built with the expectation of reciprocity, and if there's no reciprocity — when those who stay see they themselves didn't protect the person who's fired, they will know that others won't protect them if they are about to be fired.
+Individualistic fear emerges.

 [Current research on trust and distrust in organizational settings](https://www.jstor.org/stable/259288) identifies fear as one of the primary indicators of the highest degree of distrust:

 ![trust-distrust](/img/trust-distrust.png)

-As soon as one or a few members of the hunting team are expelled for a seemingly trivial reason (which could have been avoided), the team is likely to disintegrate and revert to a mere group.

 ## Process activities or organisation design peculiarities promoting negative or conflictual social dynamics.